AdobeDocs/experience-platform.en/help/data-prep/home.md

 ## Send partial row updates using [!DNL Data Prep]

-Streaming upserts in [!DNL Data Prep] allows you to send partial row updates to [!DNL Profile Service] data while also creating and stitching identities with a single API request.
+Streaming upserts in [!DNL Data Prep] allows you to send partial row updates to [!DNL Profile Service] data while also creating and establishing new identity links with a single API request.
 To learn more about how to stream upserts in [!DNL Data Prep], see the document on [sending partial row updates](./upserts.md).

 ## Next steps